-All the minor deadlines, tasks-related meetings and appointments, and requests for visuals from the design team and content from the executives should be there.
-All the tasks and activities you can think of in advance are required to put great coverage.
+All the minor deadlines, task-related meetings and appointments, and requests for visuals from the design team and content from the executives should be there.
+All the tasks and activities you can think of in advance are required to provide great coverage.

 Why Do You Need a PR Calendar?

-You probably know about and have already business calendars, content calendars, marketing calendars, and more.
+You probably already know about and have business calendars, content calendars, marketing calendars, and more.
 Why do PR calendars need to be used as well, and why should you and your company have one?
 Is it just to stay more organized?
-Yes, and no. It’s able to give you much more, that just land all your thoughts and plans to one place.
+Yes, and no. It’s able to give you much more, than just a place to land all your thoughts and plans.

-PR calendar will be handy in coordinating public relations with other business activities.
-Imagine it as the different calendars in your Google Calendar as different parts of your PR plans and marketing.
-They each provide you with a separate vision but by merging them, you may get the whole view.
+A PR calendar will be handy for coordinating public relations with other business activities.
+Imagine the different calendars in your Google Calendar as different parts of your PR plans and marketing.
+They each provide you with a separate vision, but by merging them, you may get the whole picture.
 The general business calendar is the main part that everything else should be based on.
 The marketing calendar is the second part — how you present your main calendar to your clients or managers through things like launches and campaigns.
 The PR calendar can be the third part that shows what activities you’ll use to execute your PR strategy and particular campaigns.

 It will assist in planning PR around holidays and events.
 Another way a PR calendar will make your whole team’s work better is through the capability to be prepared in advance for any seasonal holidays or events your team might want to participate in for higher reach, awareness, and a stronger image.
 Thousands of events and holidays could bring your business some attention with collective promotion, so make sure you look beyond your average activities.
-Remember to use the relevant ones though.
-Those important, time-sensitive activities can catch you at a bad time when you are not ready for those.
-So the preparation work they require mapped out in advance becomes very important.
+Remember to use the relevant ones, though.
+Those important, time-sensitive activities can catch you at a bad time when you are not ready for them.
+As a result, the preparation work that must be planned ahead of time becomes critical.

-Drawing attention to the dates that are specific to your brand (such as launches of new products, collections, or brand initiatives/anniversaries) will help you plan, align, and schedule activities to promote them.
-It will demonstrate to you who your targets are and how many weeks/months in advance you need to reach out to them about your forthcoming news—giving you plenty of time to start planning that perfect pitch.
+Drawing attention to the dates that are specific to your brand (such as launches of new products, collections, or brand initiatives or anniversaries) will help you plan, align, and schedule activities to promote them.
+It will demonstrate to you who your targets are and how many weeks or months in advance you need to reach out to them about your forthcoming news—giving you plenty of time to start planning that perfect pitch.

 It’s helpful to set up easier internal and external partners as well.
-When you’re partnering as much as public relations requires, you have a lot of different individuals of which you are accountable — external collaborators, like reporters and publishers, colleagues and co-workers, and freelancers collaborating with your brand.
-So a PR calendar will help you avoid delays, budget overrun, and more.
+When you’re partnering as much as public relations requires, you have a lot of different individuals to whom you are accountable: external collaborators, like reporters and publishers, colleagues and co-workers, and freelancers collaborating with your brand.
+So a PR calendar will help you avoid delays, budget overruns, and more.

-A PR calendar will create a steady flow of activities that is much more successful than ‘one-off’ PR hits.
-Constant PR effort can feel tiring but continuing to do it will keep you visible and relevant.
-The more activities you have, the more coverage you may acquire and share that success with your followers, clients, and media network.
+A PR calendar will create a steady flow of activities that are much more successful than ‘one-off’ PR hits.
+Constant PR effort can feel tiring, but continuing to do it will keep you visible and relevant.
+The more activities you have, the more coverage you may acquire and share with your followers, clients, and media network.

 How to Create a PR Calendar?

-Once you have your plan done, it’s then a time of creating a PR calendar.
+Once you have your plan done, it’s time to create a PR calendar.
 Where do you get started?
 Here’s how to make it:

 1. Choose your format

 Create an Excel spreadsheet.
-You can also use Word or another program but many people find Excel handy to use and work well in being able to change things around and link things together more visually.
+You can also use Word or another program, but many people find Excel handy to use and useful for being able to change things around and link things together more visually.

 Your events, posts, and other activities will be listed in one column below each other (look at the examples at the end of the article).
-The months of the year will be on top of the columns from left to right.
+The months of the year will be listed in the columns from left to right.

 2. Decide on your content types

-Once you’ve chosen where you will fulfill your PR calendar, it’s time to begin creating your campaigns and processes inside it.
-One of the first steps you’ll need is to detect are the types of content you’ll need to implement and amplify your content and PR coverage.
+Once you’ve chosen where you will fulfill your PR calendar, it’s time to begin creating your campaigns and the processes that go with them.
+One of the first steps you’ll need to take is to detect the types of content you’ll need to implement and amplify your content and PR coverage.

-The details of what you need to put inside your PR calendar will, of course, depend on your business and you’ll need to do some research before inserting what is relevant.
+The details of what you need to put in your PR calendar will, of course, depend on your business, and you’ll need to do some research before deciding what is relevant.
 A successful monthly or annual plan contains quite a bit of preliminary work before you start filling in details on the calendar.
-Make a brain-storm with your team, research the elements.
-Here are some ideas to help you get started for the types of activities to think over and include:
+Make a brainstorm with your team, and research the elements.
+Here are some ideas to help you get started on the types of activities to consider and include:

 - High-level dates to include here may be the start and end of the financial year, budget deadlines, planned product launches, the company’s anniversary, and major annual events.

-- Press releases: new products, services, initiatives, collaborations
+- Press releases: new products, services, initiatives, and collaborations.

-- Seasonal events where they are appropriate (Easter, Halloween, New Year, Christmas, Summer, start of school, exam time)
+- Seasonal events (Easter, Halloween, New Year, Christmas, summer, beginning of school, exam time).

-By planning out your PR activities in this way you can maintain and keep in contact with others.
-Putting the calendar together is functioning alongside doing some research for each part—to find the right opportunities and also to find specific contacts to collaborate.
-Finding the right media contacts who will be interested in partnership with you, and how to get them interested, is a key part of your PR strategy.
+You can maintain and keep in touch with others if you plan your PR activities in this manner.
+Putting the calendar together is done alongside doing some research for each part—to find the right opportunities and also to find specific contacts with whom to collaborate.
+Finding the right media contacts who will be interested in partnering with you, and how to get them interested is a key part of your PR strategy.
 If you want to make your job easier, check out the PRNEWS.IO service.

 3. Keep moving parts organized

-Finally, you need to present the calendar to your team, use and maintain it.
-It seems to be obvious, but checking the PR calendar when you start working each day is a new habit your should obtain.
+Finally, you need to present the calendar to your team, use it, and maintain it.
+It seems obvious, but checking the PR calendar when you start working each day is a new habit you should obtain.

 Here are a few ways you can make a building that routine easier: